BillyGalbreath/Guithium/docs/integrations.md

 </div>

-Are you a developer and have integrated Guithium into your plugin and want to see your project listed below?
-Use the link below to edit this page!
+{: .note }
+Do you know of a plugin that's integrated Guithium not on this list?
+Let us know on Discord!